WalletWasabi/WalletWasabi/WalletWasabi.Documentation/ClientDeployment.md

 ## Merge PR into backport

 1. There is a PR which is merged to master and selected to backport.
-2. Checkout the current backport branch to a new local branch like bp_whatever.
-`git checkout -b bp_whatever upstream/backport`
+2. Checkout the current backport branch to a new local branch like bp_whatever: `git checkout -b bp_whatever upstream/backport`
 3. Go to the merged PR / Commits and copy the hash of the commit.
-4. Cherry pick.
+4. Cherry pick:
 `git cherry-pick 35c4db348__hash of the commit__06abcd9278c`
 5. git push origin bp_whatever.
 6. Create a PR into upstream/backport name it as: [Backport] Whatever.